 The best camping lantern is the one that never dies.
 MPowerd’s inflatable Luci Outdoor 2.0 solar camp lantern is lightweight, ultra-packable, and charges in just seven hours.
 The cool white LEDs put out a relaxing 70 lumens.
 String a few around basecamp, and you’ll have more than enough light for everyday tasks and relaxing by the fire pit.
 It’s a steal at less than $25 retail.

 Snowpeak Hozuki Lantern

-We absolutely love the simple, clean design and superior functionality of this Japanese outdoor company, and the battery-powered Hozuki Lantern is one of the best examples of the brand’s workmanship.
-One of its coolest features is the Candle Mode, which interplays with ambient wind and sound to create a soft flickering glow; when the surrounding space falls silent, the lantern automatically shifts into energy-saving Sleep Mode.
+We absolutely love the simplicity, clean design, and superior functionality of this battery-powered Hozuki Lantern.
+One of its coolest features is the "candle mode," which interplays between ambient winds and sounds to create a soft flickering glow.
+And when the surrounding space falls silent, the lantern automatically shifts into an energy-saving "sleep mode."

 Best String Lights for Camping

 This 100-inch string of multicolor-option LED bulbs is encased in lightweight nylon tubing, making it perfect for campsites with a lot of action (read: lots of kids, pets, or overexcited adults running around).
 If you prefer to centralize your illumination, stuff the string into the pyramidal carrying sack for a makeshift lantern.

 While string lights provide a gentle, atmospheric glow for your outdoor escapades, rope lights tend to be brighter and more functional.
 The Luminoodle Light Rope is a durable, waterproof tube of lights that can be hung, strung, stuck, or magnetized just about anywhere.
 The strands come in five and ten-foot lengths, as well as in bright white and colored varieties.
 Just be sure to have a small USB battery for lantern use as the Luminoodle doesn’t hold a charge on its own.